Submitting Short Fiction

 - Does the journal have a hard sell list?
 This is a list of content/subject matter that the journal won’t necessarily reject but will rarely accept.
 (For a great example of this, see Clarkesworld’s submissions.)

 It’s useful to create a list of your “top tier” publications.
-These may be magazines that pay extremely well, like Terraform, which pays a whopping $.20/word, or magazines that regularly perform well in awards like Uncanny Magazine.
+These may be magazines that pay extremely well, like The Sun Magazine, which pays a whopping $300–2,000 for fiction, or magazines that regularly perform well in awards like Ploughshares.
 These are your “send to first” publications.
 Then, you can make a second or even third tier of places to send after you’ve hit your top contenders.
 Tiering helps make your life easier — you send one story out and when it gets back to you, send it to the next place on your list that’s open.

 4. Create a Cover Letter — And Don’t Overdo It

 The first thing I’ll tell you is relax.
 Cover letters shouldn’t stress you out, because they’re relatively simple to write.
 An effective cover letter is mostly professional, a little personal, and concise.